 This activity didn’t transpire as planned since the kids got to the activity before the adults.
 The seeds and egg shells ended up as part of the garden sensory tub.
 That’s okay because 1) the kids enjoyed crumbling the shells and 2) it gave us an opportunity to weave in a composting lesson.

 I wanted a hands on way for the kids to understand the term “footprint” within the context of environmental friendliness.
-I was inspired by A Little Learning for Two‘s Footprint Earth.
 I decided to go individual though so that children could take home their footprint.
 So I purchased blue card stock, drew a circle to serve as the Earth and then had children dip their feet or hands into green paint.

 Earth Day Dessert